Anisotropic Kitaev Spin Glass in Li$_{2}$Ru$_{x}$Ir$_{1-x}$O$_{3}$: Results

-Another indicator of the glassy state is the dependence of the decay rate on the amount of time for which the field is applied.
+Error bars were extracted from fit covariance.
+For samples in the low-doping regime, a faster relaxation is seen, with $\tau\lesssim10$min, requiring less than ten minutes for the spins to relax into their ordered phase.
+As doping increases above $x\sim5\%$, a sharp upturn is seen in the relaxation time, with $\tau$ reaching 38 min for $x\sim10\%$ (Fig. \ref{fig:spinglass}f).
+Another indicator of the glassy state is the dependence of the decay rate on the amount of time for which the field is applied (Fig. \ref{fig:spinglass}e).
 This is because, when a field is applied for longer to a spin glass, the spins have more time to settle into a particular ground state, and more spin flips are required to settle into a lower-energy configuration after the field is removed.
-This effect is most pronounced for $x\sim10\%$ at a temperature of $5$K, where a field was held at 2, 5, or 10 mins.
-As the duration of field application is increased, a slower relaxation rate is seen, in line with the spin glass model (Fig. \ref{fig:middoping}e,g).
+This effect is most pronounced for $x\sim10\%$ at a temperature of $5$K, where a 1T field was held for 2, 5, or 10 mins.
+As the duration of field application is increased, a slower relaxation rate is seen, in line with the spin glass model (Fig. \ref{fig:spinglass}e,g).
+Together, the FC-ZFC irreversibility and the long-timescale non-equilibrium dynamics seen through TRM support the system entering a glassy regime for $x\gtrsim7\%$.